nsalminen/ubiq-genie/Node/apps/generative3DmodelbyCode_agent/README.md

 # Multi-Party Conversational Agent Sample

 This guide provides instructions on using the Ubiq-Genie framework to create an application that enables collaborative interaction with a conversational agent in a shared environment.
 The agent recognizes users present in the room, responds to their queries, faces the speaker during the interaction, and uses simple gestures while communicating.
-This example start by selecting an object with the interactor ray, click the selection (on desktop shift+click) and waiting for a menu of actions.
-Then click the action to get the code.

 ## Prerequisites

 An Azure Speech Services subscription is needed for this sample.
 You can create a free subscription [here](https://azure.microsoft.com/en-us/try/cognitive-services/?api=speech-services).